-We’ve all seen those horrible injuries that woodcarvers get, and it’s heartbreaking.
-That thumb is your most essential tool when you’re carving, and you don’t want to ruin it by putting your hand in a vice or clamping it between a piece of wood.
-Now, you can prevent those injuries with simple wood carving finger protection!
-We will show you how to make a thumb guard for wood carving using some primary material.
+We have all seen the horrible injuries that woodcarvers sustain, and it’s heartbreaking.
+The thumb is your most essential limb when carving, and you do not want to ruin it by clamping your hand in a vise or wedging it between a piece of wood.
+You can prevent those injuries with simple wood carving finger protection!
+We will show you how to make a thumb guard for wood carving with simple tools.

 Fancy a leather thumb guard?
 Using leather to make the thumb guard is affordable because it does not mean buying the material from the shop.
-You are allowed to use recycled leather, and that works for both budget and non-budget users.
+You can use recycled leather, which works for both budget and non-budget users.

-The material should be hard enough not to allow the knife to penetrate the skin.
-However, if the material you have is not that tough, I urge you to put on safety gloves to avoid injuries.
+The material should be hard enough to prevent the knife from penetrating the skin.
+However, if your material is not that tough, I urge you to wear safety gloves to avoid injuries.
 The knife is sharp, and any mistake gets you cut.
 I recommend genuine leather so that you have a thumb guard that lasts.

 The plasticized tape has put the thumb making a custom guard.
 It is a self-adhesive tape used by veterinarians.
 Use duct tape to reinforce rubber thumb protectors.
-Apply multiple layers of safety tape around the finger so that you stay safe.
+Apply multiple layers of safety tape around the finger to stay safe.
 For extra safety, put a pad underneath the plasticized tape, which is ideal for rougher pieces.

-Whittling does not expose you to dust, and you are allowed to operate the thumb guard without a safety mask.
-The dust particles produced should not be underestimated, and they put your health at risk.
+Whittling does not expose you to dust, and you can operate the thumb guard without a safety mask.
+The dust particles produced should not be underestimated, putting your health at risk.
 Disposable masks are convenient, but reusable safety masks are economical.
-Safety masks with a single trap are not effective as they come with a single layer of material.
+Safety masks with a single trap are ineffective as they come with a single layer of material.